 Writing content in MDX#

+Content on Squareone’s pages is written in MDX files, which are Markdown files enriched with React components.
 This page explains how to write MDX and what components you can use in your page content.

 An example#